noahgibbs/js_portfolio_example/README.md

 Not really.
 There's nothing complicated here if you *do* know JavaScript, but you can get away with knowing essentially no JavaScript and just cut-and-pasting your way through.

+## Debugging

+To debug this, point your browser at the local file:// URL.
+For instance, under my local source directory, that URL looks like this:

+file:///Users/noah.gibbs/src/port_example/index.html